struckchure/Nexios/docs/docs/core-features/response-object.md

-## **`NexioResponse` Class**
+## **`NexiosResponse` Class**
-The `NexioResponse` class is a fluent interface for creating and customizing HTTP responses in a Nexio application.
+The `NexiosResponse` class is a fluent interface for creating and customizing HTTP responses in a Nexio application.
 It supports various response types, including plain text, JSON, HTML, files, streaming, and redirects.
 It also provides methods for setting headers, cookies, and caching behavior.

 ---
 <small>
 <i>
-The NexioResponse class is a fluent interface and abstraction layer that simplifies the creation and customization of HTTP responses in a Nexio application.
-Instead of directly instantiating specific response classes like Response, JSONResponse, FileResponse, etc., developers can use NexioResponse to handle all response types in a consistent and intuitive way.
+The NexiosResponse class is a fluent interface and abstraction layer that simplifies the creation and customization of HTTP responses in a Nexio application.
+Instead of directly instantiating specific response classes like Response, JSONResponse, FileResponse, etc., developers can use NexiosResponse to handle all response types in a consistent and intuitive way.
 </i>

 </small>